DavidOrchard/chatterbackbone/README.md

-### Chatter, Backbone, RequireJS,  + buzzword friends
+### Chatter, Backbone, RequireJS, Jasmine, CasperJS + buzzword friends
-A demonstration of rendering a Salesforce.com chatter feed using backbone.js, Requirejs, jQuery Mobile and Jasmine.
+A demonstration of rendering a Salesforce.com chatter feed using backbone.js, Requirejs, jQuery Mobile with Jasmine and CasperJS testing.
 Displays a feed for the logged in user, renders comments.
 Supports like and unlike, posting to users feed.
 Source available on github, dev version on my local machine and prod version on Heroku from single code base.
 And yes Dorothy, keys, secrets, passwords etc. aren't on github.
 It is intended for my experimentation purposes only.
 More ideas:
  - more mobile cowbell (mobile boilerplate, iscroll),
  - Other toolkits: Foundation, Bootstrap, other grids
  - full desktop/mobile versions,